tomwhartung/jmws_accoutrements/doc/devops/cms_github_strategy.md

 ### Downloading
 Use `git clone` to download the source, getting the URI for the code from the repo's main page.

 ```
 git clone github@...
 ```

+You can download the zip file, but using git clone makes it easy to keep the code up to date.

+If you are unfamiliar with git, there is plenty of documentation on the net about it.

 ### Setup
 Change directories into the htdocs directory and run the appropriate ln_*_customizations script to link the customizations into the site code.